Accounting & Tax terms explained

 Capital

-The capital for a business refers to the cash funds and bank assets used to undertake its day to day operations and help bring about its future expansion.
+The capital for a business refers to the cash funds and bank assets used to undertake its day-to-day operations and facilitate its future expansion.

 Cash Flow Projections

-Cash flow projection is a statement that shows cash expected to flow into the business as revenues or out of business as expenses for a particular accounting period in the future.
+Cash flow projection is a statement that shows cash expected to flow into the business as revenues or out of the company as expenses for a particular accounting period in the future.

 Charts of Accounts is a tool to index financial accounts into a company’s general ledger.
-It breaks down complex financial transactions of a company conducted over a specific accounting period into straightforward categories.
+It breaks down a company’s complex financial transactions conducted over a specific accounting period into straightforward categories.

 How Cash Flow Works to Keep your Business Afloat